GladysAssistant/v4-website/en/blog/2020-11-06-launching-gladys-assistant-4.md

 Once again, thank you all for your help and feedback!

-If you want to join us to be part of the hard core of the 1000 Gladys Assistant 4 users, it's now and it's happening on [Gladys Assistant installation tutorial](/en/docs/).
+If you want to join us to be part of the hard core of the 1,000 Gladys Assistant 4 users, it's now and it's happening on [Gladys Assistant installation tutorial](/en/docs/).

-See you soon !
+See you soon!

 Pierre-Gilles Leymarie